allebone/help.omni.af.mil/docs/PEX/Displays.md

 **Header Information**

 * _Location_ - PEX uses this location to convert Zulu times to your local time.
 If you are in a different location than what is listed, click on the location to change it.
 * _Go/No-Go_ - Clicking on the tabs allows you to see No-Go details.
 A green tab indicates Go status.
 A red tab indicates No-Go status.
-A yellow tab indicates something that requires attention but doesn’t prevent you from accomplishing the mission, usual y under supervision.
+A yellow tab indicates something that requires attention but doesn’t prevent you from accomplishing the mission, usually under supervision.
 * _My Preferences_ - Allows you to set your primary \(default\) squadron and Security Identifier.
 Your Security Identifier is used to sign off read file items and for aircraft commanders to sign off AFTO 781s.
 The page also displays your PEX permissions.
 * _My Personal Data_ - Allows you to view your data from the Personnel module.
 It also allows you to update your Contact tab information.
 * _My Links_ - Allows you to create up to ten user-defined and up to ten squadron-defined web pages.
 On the My Links page, select Settings, Edit Links.
 From this dialog you can enter and edit user-defined links.
 If you have the PEX administrator role, the Edit Squadron Links on My Page wil display here.
 You would be able to enter and edit links for the squadron.